patleahy/lir/README.md

 ### Missing properties

 Properties you include in the mapping rules which are not contained in the input will be ignored and not result in an exception.
-For example in this example the property `rss.category.title` do not exist in the input.
+For example, the property `rss.category.title` does not exist in the input.
 The other properties are successfully mapped.

 *Input*
 ```js